 Don’t put your happiness into other people’s hands.
 You are in control of how you feel and how you react to things.

 – Bethany Moda

-How to leave your mark: Build your personal brand – build a clear filter about what you are sharing, does it add value?
+How to leave your mark: Build your personal brand – construct a clear filter about what you are sharing, does it add value?
 Social media is a two way street, share the voices of powerful allies and they might share yours.
-Work on your own personal elevator pitch, who are you, what do you stand for?
+Work on your own personal elevator pitch – who are you, what do you stand for?
 Keep a list of the most important people in your life and brush up with them every once in a while.

 – Aliza Licht

 Spend some time and create a clear view of your core values and big picture goals.
 When something comes your way, ask yourself if it aligns with these two, if not then say no. Focus on what is most important, distractions can destroy dreams.